Growing pumpkins is a delightful experience that your family and friends can enjoy together!

 Fertilizing

-In general, they need nitrogen in the early stages, so apply nitrogen-heavy fertilizer then.
+In general, they require nitrogen in the early stages, so apply a nitrogen-rich fertilizer then.
 However, as they start to flower, the plants will need a lot of phosphorus, so switch to a phosphorus-heavy fertilizer.

-Finally, for healthy fruits, pumpkin plants need lots of potassium.
+Finally, for healthy fruits, pumpkin plants require a lot of potassium.
 So, switch again, but this time to a potassium-rich fertilizer.

 Garden Pests